coder/coder/docs/reference/cli/start.md

 | Type        | <code>string</code>                     |
 | Environment | <code>$CODER_RICH_PARAMETER_FILE</code> |

 Specify a file path with values for rich parameters defined in the template.
+The file should be in YAML format, containing key-value pairs for the parameters.

 ### --parameter-default